Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Solving the Container Pre-marshalling Problem with Deep Learning Heuristic Tree Search

-The single domain specific component of DLTS is the insertion of the problem into the neural network.
-Figure~\ref{fig:cpmpdl} shows the structure of the policy DNN for the CPMP.
-The network is dependent on the size of the problem, although instances with less stacks and tiers can also be solved.
-The policy DNN's input layer consists of a single node for each stack/tier position in the instance.
+Figure~\ref{fig:cpmpdl} shows the structure of the branching DNN for the CPMP.
+The network is dependent on the size of the instance, however once trained for a particular instance size, instances with less stacks and tiers can also be solved by using dummy containers.
+The branching DNN's input layer consists of a single node for each stack/tier position in the instance.
 Directly following the input layer are \emph{locally connected} layers (as opposed to \emph{fully connected layers}) that bind each stack together.
-This provides the network with some knowledge about the stack structure of the CPMP.
+This provides the network with knowledge about the stack structure of the CPMP.
 We include several locally connected layers, followed by fully connected layers that then connect to the output layer.

 We use a technique called \emph{weight sharing} directly following the input layer in which each tier is assigned a single weight, $w_i$, as opposed to assigning each container a weight.
-As can be seen in the figure, for example in the topmost tier, the weight $w_3$ is applied to each stack.
-The group value is multiplied by this weight, and then inserted into the next layer of the network.
-The nodes of subsequent layers in the network process their inputs with an activation function that then sends an output into the next layer.
-Weight sharing is particularly useful for the CPMP because the stacks themselves do not really have any meaning -- the stacks can be arbitrarily sorted and the problem stays the same.
-However, the tier of a container is very important, as containers that are higher up could be blocking a container below.
-In contrast to the first layers of the network, the last layers are fully-connected.
-All nodes of the hidden layers use the rectifier activation function, which simply returns the value 0 when the node input is less than or equal to 0, otherwise it returns the input value.
+As can be seen in the figure, for example in the topmost tier, the weight $w_3$ is applied to each stack at that tier.
+The group value is multiplied by this weight, and then inserted into the next layer of the DNN.
+The propagation of the group values through these first layers can be thought of as a feature extraction process, where the same features are generated for each stack.
+The subsequent layers process these features and are fully connected: Each node processes its inputs with an activation function and sends its output into all nodes of the next layer.
+All nodes of the hidden layers use the rectifier activation function, defined as $\textit{ReLU}(x) = \max\{0, x\}$.

+In our experiments weight sharing leads to a slightly improved performance of the DNNs.
+However, it does not enable the DNNs to understand the symmetric nature of the CPMP, e.g., that the minimum number of moves needed to solve an instance is independent of the order of the stacks.
+The DNN architecture we use could also be used for variations of the CPMP where the order of the stacks is of relevance, e.g., when considering the time to move a container between stacks.